ktjkc/reflextrust/paper/trust-modulation-core.md

-**Title: Structured Trust Architecture for Transparent Alignment (STRATA) — A Layered Model for Contextual AI Behavior**
+**Title: ReflexTrust - A Layered Model for Contextual AI Behavior**

 ---